TM

 And it's measurable.

-We often use a small triad that makes the difference in many projects:
+We often use a small triad that makes a difference in many projects:

 It seems inconspicuous, but it changes the quality of inquiries.
 Because people know what they're getting into.

-If you also work with campaigns, it's worth building landing pages that tell exactly one story—instead of throwing everything onto the homepage.
-A landing page can be smaller.
+If you also work with campaigns, it pays to build landing pages that tell exactly one story – instead of dumping everything on the homepage.
+A landing page may be smaller.
 But it must be consistent.

-And yes: Here, too, the "decision room" concept applies again.
-If you don't see your website as a poster but as a space where a counterpart can check calmly, the likelihood of a real connection forming increases in the end.
+And yes: Here, too, the 'Decision Room' concept applies.
+If you don't think of your website as a poster but as a room where a counterpart can calmly check things, the likelihood increases that a genuine connection will result.

-We've repeatedly experienced in projects that even small changes can have great effects: a clearer introductory sentence, a better sequence of content, a more honest section on work methods, a contact form that doesn't feel like an interrogation.
+We've repeatedly experienced in projects that even small changes can have significant effects: a clearer introductory sentence, a better content order, a more honest section on work methods, a contact form that doesn't feel like an interrogation.

 That's the good news: You don't have to reinvent everything.
-You just have to remove the barriers you no longer see because you're too close.
+You just need to remove the hurdles you no longer see because you're too close to it.

 We'll show you the next three clear steps.

-Performance sounds technical but is emotional.
-A slow website feels like waiting in a queue.
-A fast website feels like: “Here, someone is organized.”
+Performance sounds technical, but it’s emotional.
+A slow website feels like waiting in a line.
+A fast website feels like: "Someone here is organized."

-And performance has a second level that is particularly important to us at Pola: sustainability.
+And performance has another layer that is particularly important to us at Pola: Sustainability.

-Every unnecessary image, heavy script, overloaded animation must be transferred, processed, and rendered.
-That costs time—and energy.
+Every unnecessary image, every heavy script, every overloaded animation has to be transmitted, processed, and displayed.
+That costs time – and energy.

-We would never conclude from this: “Your website decides the climate.”
-But we see very concretely: You can avoid unnecessary consumption with good design and clean development, without the site losing quality.
+We would never derive: "Your website decides the climate."
+But we see very concretely: You can avoid unnecessary consumption with good design and clean development without losing quality on the page.

-Our approach is often unspectacular but effective: less data, less distraction, more clarity.
+Our approach is mostly unspectacular but effective: less data, less distraction, more clarity.

-This means, for example: Media are prepared so that they are really delivered in the right size.
-Fonts are chosen consciously and loaded sparingly.
-Content is structured to work even without huge animations.
+For example, media are prepared to be delivered in the right size.
+Fonts are chosen deliberately and loaded sparingly.
+Contents are structured so that they work even without huge animations.

-If you want to build or modernize a website, it's worthwhile to see performance not as an “end optimization,” but as a mindset from the start.
-We like to develop with components that are inherently light and ensure that a CMS does not become a burden.
+If you want to build or modernize a website, it pays to see performance not as an 'end optimization' but as an attitude from the start.
+We like to develop with components that are inherently light and ensure that a CMS doesn't become a ballast machine.

 A tool we often use for quick orientation is PageSpeed Insights.
 It doesn't replace a real analysis, but it makes problems visible that you otherwise only "feel."

-Our fresh perspective here: Sustainability is not an additional feature but a quality feature.
-If your website becomes faster, lighter, and clearer, everyone benefits: users, search engines, your support workload—and yes, even the resource balance.
+Our fresh perspective here: Sustainability is not an extra feature but a quality characteristic.
+If your website becomes faster, lighter, and clearer, everyone benefits: Users, search engines, your support effort – and yes, even the resource balance.

 In the end, performance is not what you see in a report.
-It's what people experience when they visit you for the first time.
+It's what people experience when they first visit you.

 Accessibility is often understood as an obligation.
-For us, it is mostly a promise: You don't exclude anyone just because your website is needlessly difficult.
+For us, it's primarily a promise: You don't exclude anyone just because your website is unnecessarily difficult.

-If you've ever tried to fill out a poorly readable form on your phone or hit a button that constantly moves, you know the feeling.
-Accessibility is not just for “a few.”
-It makes using it easier for many—even in poor lighting, with tired eyes, with one hand on the stroller, with a slow connection.
+If you’ve ever tried to fill out a poorly readable form on a phone or hit a button that keeps jumping, you know the feeling.
+Accessibility is not just for 'a few.'
+It makes use easier for many – even in poor light, with tired eyes, with one hand on a stroller, with a slow connection.

-In projects, we focus on things that seem trivial but are crucial: contrasts, font sizes, clean headings, meaningful focus states for keyboard operation, understandable link texts, alt texts for images, and forms that explain errors instead of just marking them.
+We focus on things in projects that seem banal but are crucial: contrasts, font sizes, clean headings, meaningful focus states for keyboard navigation, understandable link texts, alt texts for images, and forms that explain errors instead of just marking them.

-Our perspective: Accessibility is UX in stressful situations.
-If someone doesn't have time, if technology fails, if concentration is lacking—then it shows whether your website holds up.
+Our perspective: Accessibility is UX in stress situations.
+When someone is in a hurry, when technology fails, when concentration is lacking – that's when it shows whether your website holds up.

-Without getting into a standard discussion, you can perform a quick reality test:
+Without delving into a norm discussion, you can conduct a quick reality test:

-Open your website and navigate only with the tab key.
+Open your website and navigate only with the Tab key.
 Can you get everywhere?
-Do you see where you are?
+Can you see where you are?
 Or do you lose focus?

 A second test: Set the browser zoom level to 200%.
 Does everything remain readable?
-Does the layout break in a meaningful way?
+Does the layout break meaningfully?

-For initial checks, we like to use WAVE as a quick indicator.
-The tool isn't perfect, but it shows typical stumbling blocks.
+We like to use WAVE for first checks as a quick pointer.
+The tool is not perfect, but it shows typical stumbling blocks.

 Accessibility directly affects trust.
-If something is hard to use, it quickly feels like: “They didn’t think this through.”
-And if people fail already at reading, the decision never comes.
+If something is difficult to use, it quickly feels like: "This wasn't thought through to the end."
+And if people fail already at reading, they never get to the decision.

-For impact organizations, there's an additional point: If you carry participation as a value in your work, it should also show digitally.
+For impact organizations, there's another factor: If you carry participation as a value in your work, it should also show digitally.

-We've learned: Accessibility is most affordable when considered early.
-Retrofitting often becomes a tedious repair project.
-But if you treat it as a design principle, something better results: a website that is calmer, clearer, and fairer—for everyone who uses it.
+We have learned: Accessibility is cheapest when considered early.
+It's often a tedious repair project afterward.
+But if you treat it as a design principle, something better emerges: a website that is calmer, clearer, and fairer – for everyone who uses it.

-A website is never "finished."
-And that is not bad news.
-It just means: If you think of it as a process, it will improve with you.
+A website is never 'finished.'
+And that's not bad news.
+It just means: If you think of it as a process, it gets better with you.

-We often see two extremes: Either nothing is touched after the launch for months until everything feels outdated.
-Or constant "tinkering" without a clear goal until the site becomes restless.
+We often see two extremes: Either nothing is touched for months after the launch until everything looks outdated again.
+Or there is constant 'tinkering' without a clear goal until the page becomes restless.

 The most sensible way lies in between: small, regular improvements.

-Content updates are often the biggest lever (in a good sense): a new project, a clearer service description, a more precise FAQ, a better homepage message.
-Not every day—but consciously.
+Content updates are often the most significant lever (in a good sense): a new project, a clearer service description, a more precise FAQ, a better homepage message.
+Not every day – but consciously.

-Then there's security: updates, backups, accesses.
-It's not glamorous, but it protects you from unnecessary outages.
+Then there's security: updates, backups, access.
+It's not glamorous, but it protects you from unnecessary failures.

-And finally: learning.
-If you can measure what's used, you can simplify it accordingly.
-We don't mean "monitoring," but orientation.
-Which page gets visited often but leads to no inquiries?
+And finally: Learning.
+If you can measure what is used, you can simplify targeted.
+We don't mean 'monitoring' but orientation.
+Which page is visited often but leads to no inquiry?
 Where do people drop off?
-Which questions keep coming through email?
+Which questions keep coming via email?

-A practice-proven routine we like to recommend is a fixed appointment every three months.
-No major renovation, just a calm look:
+A practice-tested routine we like to recommend is a fixed appointment every three months.
+No significant overhaul, but a calm look:

-If you are technically set up to easily maintain content, this process will be pleasant.
-That's why we think CMS, design, and editing together.
+If you are technically set up to maintain content easily, this process becomes pleasant.
+That's why we think about CMS, design, and editing together.

-At Pola, we often use a clear setup approach for this: Content should be editable for you without fear of breaking something.
+At Pola, we often use a clear setup approach: Content should be editable for you without fear of breaking anything.
 And if you need support, there should be a clean support path.

 Good websites are processes, not projects, because trust is also a process.
-You change, your offer changes, your target group changes.
-Your website should reflect that—calmly, honestly, and step by step.
+You change, your offering changes, your target audience changes.
+Your website is allowed to reflect that – calmly, honestly, and step by step.

 If you want, we'll stay involved after the launch.